clarestudio/pic32icsp/README.md

 This is a very tiny, low-cost tool to program flash memory of the Microchip PIC32MX2xx series MCUs via the 2-wire ICSP protocol.
-This experimental project uses the Atmel/Microchip AVR microcontrollers as a dongle.
+This experimental project uses the Atmel/Microchip AVR microcontroller.

 ## Status